by Bill McBride on 8/28/2013 11:41:00 AM

-The Case-Shiller house price indexes for May were released this morning.
+The Case-Shiller house price indexes for June were released yesterday.
 Zillow has started forecasting Case-Shiller a month early - and I like to check the Zillow forecasts since they have been pretty close.
 Note: Zillow makes a strong argument that the Case-Shiller index is currently overstating national house price appreciation.

-The Case-Shiller indices are giving an inflated sense of national home value appreciation because they are biased toward the large, coastal metros currently seeing such enormous home value gains, and because they include foreclosure resales.
+As home value appreciation is beginning to moderate, the Case-Shiller indices will continue to show an inflated sense of national home value appreciation.
+First signs of a slowdown in monthly appreciation are present, although these slowdowns are fairly timid.
+The Case-Shiller indices are biased toward the large, coastal metros currently seeing enormous home value gains, and they include foreclosure resales.
 The inclusion of foreclosure resales disproportionately boosts the index when these properties sell again for much higher prices — not just because of market improvements, but also because the sales are no longer distressed.
-We are seeing this issue especially in regions where home graphvalues fell drastically, producing a large number of foreclosures, which are now selling as normal sales after REOs (foreclosure resales) amidst extremely high home value appreciation.
-These areas include parts of California, Phoenix and Las Vegas.
-In contrast, the ZHVI does not include foreclosure resales and shows home values for June 2013 up 5.8 percent from year-ago levels.
-We expect home value appreciation to continue to moderate a bit in 2013, rising 5 percent between June 2013 and June 2014.
-Further details on our forecast of home values can be found here, and more on Zillow’s full June 2013 report can be found here.
+In contrast, the ZHVI does not include foreclosure resales and shows home values for July 2013 up 6 percent from year-ago levels.
+We expect home value appreciation to continue to moderate through the end of 2013 and into 2014, rising 4.8 percent between July 2013 and July 2014.
+The main drivers of this moderation include rising mortgage rates, less investor participation – decreasing demand – and increasing for-sale inventory supply.
+Further details on our forecast of home values can be found here, and more on Zillow’s full July 2013 report can be found here.